 One option is to replace only the machine SSL certificate, and to use the solution user certificates that are provisioned by VMCA.
 Solution user certificates are used only for communication between vSphere components.

 When you use custom certificates, you replace the VMCA-signed certificates with custom certificates.
-You can use the Platform Services Controller Web interface, the vSphere Certificate Manager utility, or CLIs for manual certificate replacement.
+You can use the vSphere Client, the vSphere Certificate Manager utility, or CLIs for manual certificate replacement.
 Certificates are stored in VECS.

-Finally, in a multi-node deployment, you have to repeat the process on each node.
+- Finally, when multiple vCenter Server instances are connected in Enhanced Linked Mode configuration, you have to repeat the process on each node.